Low Ki: World Wrestling Entertainment (2008–2010)

 It was announced on June 1 that Kaval would be a participant in the second season of NXT, with Team Lay-Cool (Michelle McCool and Layla) as his storyline mentors.
 He debuted on the June 8 episode of NXT, but did not compete in a match.
 On the June 15 episode of NXT, he was defeated by Alex Riley in his debut, and the following week he was defeated by Eli Cottonwood.
 On the June 29 episode of NXT, Kaval teamed with Michael McGillicutty and Lucky Cannon against Riley, Cottonwood and Titus O'Neil, which his team won when he pinned Riley, giving Kaval his first win on NXT.
 Later that night, he was ranked first in the poll.
 Four weeks later on July 27, he slipped down to second place in the second poll, behind McGillicutty.
 On August 9, the rookies appeared in a six-man tag team match on Raw, which Kaval's team lost when he was pinned by Husky Harris.
 Following the match, he was attacked by Sheamus.
 The following night on NXT, Kaval's team won a rematch when Kaval pinned McGillicutty.
 In the poll later that night, Kaval regained the number one ranking.
 On the August 30 episode of Raw, Kaval and Daniel Bryan lost a triple threat tag team match to The Miz and Alex Riley.
 On August 31, Kaval won the second season of NXT, with McGillicutty ranked second and Riley in third place.
 Following the announcement of his victory, he was attacked by all the former season two rookies.
+In 2024, Silvestry revealed that he was not informed beforehand that he would be jumped on national television, believing the segment to be a shoot before finding out that John Laurinaitis told the other rookies not to inform him of the angle prior.

 Following his NXT victory, Kaval was moved to the SmackDown brand, making his debut during the September 7 tapings in a loss to Drew McIntyre, which aired on September 10.
 On the September 24 episode of SmackDown, Kaval lost to Chavo Guerrero Jr. On the October 8 episode of SmackDown, Kaval and Kofi Kingston lost to Drew McIntyre and Cody Rhodes when Rhodes pinned Kaval.
 On the October 15 episode of SmackDown Kaval lasted five minutes in the ring with Big Show and in doing so earned a spot on Team SmackDown at Bragging Rights.
 However, after the match, Kaval was challenged by Tyler Reks, who ultimately went on to defeat him for his spot at the pay-per-view.
 On the October 18 episode of Raw, Kaval competed in a SmackDown vs. Raw Battle Royal where he was eliminated by Mark Henry.
 On the October 29 episode of Smackdown, Kaval lost to Jack Swagger.
 Kaval then lost a rematch on the November 4 episode of WWE Superstars.
 On the November 11 episode of Superstars, Kaval lost to Drew McIntyre.